-We saw evidence that the dentists justified, graded and reported on the X-rays they took.
-The practice carried out X-ray audits every year following current guidance and legislation.
+We saw evidence that the specialist justified, graded and reported on the X-rays they took.
+The practice carried out X-ray audits every year for each type of X-ray they took to ensure they looked at all aspects of the different types of radiographs taken following current guidance and legislation.